chaiNNer-org/chaiNNer/README.md

 ## Installation

-Download the latest release from Github and run the installer.
+Download the latest release from the [Github releases page](https://github.com/joeyballentine/chaiNNer/releases) and run the installer.
 Simple as that.

 You don't even need to have Python installed, as chaiNNer will download an isolated integrated Python build on startup.
 From there, you can install all the other dependencies via the Dependency Manager.